Polishing and cleaning your wedding ring - here's how

 Saved

-rings load
+rings Load

 You have already configured your desired rings in the Konfischerator and would like to load them again?
 Then start here with the existing Fischer code.